ivvysec/SOC-Analyst-Portfolio/README.md

 # SOC Analyst Portfolio

-Hello!
+Hey there!
 I'm Alison, a security analyst focused on SOC and Blue Team.
 This portfolio contains simulations of investigations, alert analysis and security incidents that I have performed, with the aim of demonstrating my cybersecurity skills.

 Currently I'm studying Cybersecurity, focused on tools like SIEM, Log Analysis and Incident Responce.
 In this repository, you will find the following topics: